openvstorage/ovs-documentation/Installation/ansible.md

 * **Open vSwiper:**
   If something goes wrong you can run the dev_ops Open vStorage wiper to redo the installation.
   Just go to: `dev_ops/Bash/` and run on the nodes: `bash OpenvSwiper.sh`

+  **WARNING: ** This script wipes all the disks / partitions that are not in use by the operating system.
+Also it wipes the content of `/root/.ssh/`.

   If you need a one liner to execute the wiper from your Ansible configuration master:
   ```